When and How to Fool Explainable Models (and Humans) with Adversarial Examples: Extending adversarial examples for explainable machine learning scenarios

-Nevertheless, interpretability or explainability can be desirable properties for any model (including those developed for the scenario \textbf{S1}) in order to debug or validate them (\textbf{S2} scenario).
-For instance, a model developer might want to explain the decisions of a self-driving car (even if the end-user will not receive explanations when the model is put into practice) to assess why it has provided an incorrect output, to validate its reasoning process or to gain knowledge about what the model has learned.
-In such cases, an adversary could justify a misclassification of the model (A.2.1, A.3), hide an inappropriate behavior when the model predicts correct but for the wrong reasons (A.1.1), or produce wrong outputs and explanations at the same time (A.2).
-The same attack strategies are applicable in scenarios in which the models' decisions are taken as more relevant or imperative than the experts' judgment (\textbf{S3}).
-The main difference with respect to the scenario \textbf{S1} is that, in this case, explanations can be useful or relevant even when the model is deployed or employed by the end-user, and, therefore, the attack should also take the explanations into consideration instead of considering only the output class.
+\paragraph{S2 Scenario:} {\mfrr Interpretability or explainability can be desirable properties for machine learning models (including those developed for the \textbf{S1} scenario) in order to \textbf{debug or validate} them \citep{ras2018explanation,doshi-velez2018considerations,adadi2018peeking,anders2022finding}.} {\mfrr For instance, a model developer might want to explain the decisions of a self-driving car (even if the end-user will not receive explanations when the model is put into practice) to assess why it has provided an incorrect output, to validate its reasoning process or to gain knowledge about what the model has learned \citep{ras2018explanation,fujiyoshi2019deep,mori2019visual}.} In such cases, an adversary could: justify a misclassification of the model (A.2.1, A.3), hide an inappropriate behavior when the model predicts correctly but for the wrong reasons (A.1.1), or produce wrong outputs and explanations at the same time (A.2).

+\paragraph{S3 Scenario:} The same attack strategies {\mfrr applicable to the \textbf{S2} scenario} can be applied in scenarios in which the models' decisions are taken as more relevant or imperative than the experts' judgments. {\mfrr Although this scenario resembles S1,} the main difference is that, in this case, explanations can be useful or relevant even when the model is deployed or employed by the end-user, and, therefore, the attack should also take the explanations into consideration instead of considering only the output class.

+\paragraph{S4 Scenario:} Regarding the expertise level of the user querying the model, the case of no expertise is the simplest one from the perspective of the adversary, as any attack scheme can be produced without arousing suspicions, taking advantage of the user inexperience.
+For the same reason, models deployed in such scenarios should also be the ones with more security measures against adversarial attacks.